stefanofa/awesome/README.md

 ## TypeScript

+*   [dubinc/oss-gallery](https://github.com/dubinc/oss-gallery) - A crowdsourced list of the best open-source projects on the internet.

 *   [teambit/bit](https://github.com/teambit/bit) - A build system for development of composable software.

 *   [oclif/oclif](https://github.com/oclif/oclif) - CLI for generating, building, and releasing oclif CLIs.
 Built by Salesforce.